-A universal asynchronous receiver/transmitter (UART) is the most popular protocol to talk to computer device over serial port.
+A universal asynchronous receiver/transmitter (UART) is the most popular protocol used for talking to a computer device over serial port.
 What I am talking here is not exactly UART in traditional sense.
-Its an emulation of serial port over BLE.
-Its not part of profiles defined by bluetooth SIG.
-But its the most custom defined service that it has almost become standard.
-Its an equivalent of SPP (Serial Port Profile) in Bluetooth Classic but community defined.
-All most all (Nordic, Adafruit, mbed) BLE hardware providers support it.
+It’s an emulation of serial port over BLE.
+It’s not part of profiles defined by Bluetooth SIG.
+It’s a custom defined service.
+It’s so popular that it has become a standard.
+It’s an equivalent of SPP (Serial Port Profile) in Bluetooth Classic but community defined.
+Almost all (Nordic, Adafruit, mbed) BLE hardware providers support it.

 I think since Nordic started it.
 They defined the UUIDs and details of the service ➡️ Nordic UART Service (UUID: 0x0001).
 The UUID of the Nordic UART Service is 6E400001-B5A3-F393-E0A9-E50E24DCCA9E.
-As of now every other developer uses these UUIDs for UART.
+As of now every vendor uses these UUIDs for UART.

 Below is the configuration of the Service and Characteristics that I used on a hardware device (Server or GATT Server) and then I used nRF UART 2.0 Android app (Client) to connect.
 The service definition below is for GATT Server.
 Characteristic names are from client’s point of view.
 For testing purpose you could import this into nRF Connect and make it a GATT Server.
 Then you can use nRF UART 2.0 to connect and then to chat.
 One can implement custom protocol over that chat.